 So you were raped, just hush your mouth.
 It doesn’t matter.

 Your husband beat you up and treated you like a sex slave.
 Be quiet.

 - This isn’t really about you.

 This one also breaks my heart and again shows the cruelty at the heart of this way of thinking.
 What I hear from it is, “You are not really all that significant to God.”
-It reminds me of the pastoral rant I heard years ago (which I wanted to blog about but never did): “You don’t come to church to GET!
+It reminds me of the pastoral rant I heard years ago: “You don’t come to church to GET!
 You come to GIVE!”
 That’s the kind of thing that will create shriveled dried-up Christians who cannot possibly truly help others.
 If we don’t GET from God, how can we possibly have anything to give others?
 In order to have the living waters to pour out to others, we must receive from the Lord.

 Yes, it’s about us, every bit as much as the psalms are about David.
 David used first-person pronouns a whole lot in the psalms.